 Number of Strategies Allowed

 Sometimes there might be restrictions on the number of long or short strategies loaded on a particular account and you might need extra accounts for more strategies.
-You should also check if you’ve enough memory on your computer for multiple accounts if required as it can be memory intensive.
-Some platforms also offer their own trading strategies as add-ons which can be subscribed by paying periodic or one-time fee.
+You should also check if you have enough memory on your computer for multiple accounts if required as it can be memory intensive.
+Some platforms also offer their own trading strategies as add-ons which can be subscribed by paying a periodic or one-time fee.

 Technical Support & Customer Service